Wigner-GPU-Lab/numerical-simulate-mirage/README.md

 ## Drawing rays

 _eikonal_ dumps only ray segment coordinates, so an other tool is needed for visualization.
-I have developed it with Octave or Matlab in mind, because they are partially compatible and are easy to use.
+We have developed it with Octave or Matlab in mind, because they are partially compatible and are easy to use.
 By default it only writes the apparent mirror line direction (degrees from horizontal).
 To get the coordinates, one needs to run it with this option:

 `./eikonal --silent false`

-and it prints 4 vectors with the names `d`, `x`, `crity`, `mirry`.
+and leaving everything else on default values, it prints 4 vectors with the names `d`, `x`, `crity`, `mirry`.
 Here

 - `x` is a set of common X coordinates for all other vectors holding Y coordinates.
 - `d` contains the Y coordinates of the Earth surface (if not flat, which is default).